bemoje/chess/docs/classes/position.md

 ▸ `Static`**fromA1**(`a1`: *string*): [*Position*](position.md)

-Returns a new Position instance based on A1-notation input.
+Modulates the Position and returns a new Position instance based on A1-notation input.

 #### Parameters: